flutter/website/src/docs/cookbook/plugins/picture-using-camera.md

 Taking a picture requires 2 steps:

   1. Ensure that the camera is initialized.
-  2. Use the controller to take a picture and ensure that it returns a `Future<Xfile>`.
+  2. Use the controller to take a picture and ensure that it returns a `Future<XFile>`.

 It is good practice to wrap these operations in a `try / catch` block in order to handle any errors that might occur.